Timeline: Life and death of ex-Nazi guard deported from US

 —April 30, 1960: Palij marries Maria Turczan at a Ukrainian Catholic Church in Manhattan.
 Bilaniuk, who is from Palij’s hometown, serves as a witness.

-—1966: The Palijs purchase a home near LaGuardia Airport in Queens from a Polish Jewish couple who survived the Holocaust and were not aware of his past.
+—1966: The couple purchases a home near LaGuardia Airport in Queens from a Polish Jewish couple who survived the Holocaust and were not aware of his past.

 EXPOSED AND DEPORTED